arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 <div class = "answer">

 Latitude and Longitude coordinates can tell you a lot that addresses can't, but they do not replace the important social and political information contained in a street address.
 Two people living geographically very close together but under different governmental regimes may have completely different healthcare options.
-Similarly, two people living seemingly far apart from each other but in the same town may both be impacted by the same municipal water source.
+Similarly, two people living seemingly far apart from each other but in the same town may both be impacted by the same city or district water source.

 </div>